whhall/TrafficSimulator/README.md

 # TrafficSimulator
-This is a sample of graphical Java using Swing
+This is a sample of graphical Java using Swing.
+Each class has its own individual unit test.

 # How to Use this Package